tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ## More inclusive and affordable Internet access

-## Prosumer class that can elevates tech literacy

-## More resilient local networks
+## A truly "smart" city of tech-informed residents

 ## Local peer-learning and professional development

+## Prosumers supporting resilient local networks

 ???
 Explain "prosumer"